kauefraga/crud-rest/README.md

   />
 </p>

-<h4 align="center">🍃 Building an API Restful to use all good practices that i known and keep learning 🍃</h4>
+<h4 align="center">🍃 Building an API Restful to use all good practices that i've known and keep learning 🍃</h4>

 ## ⬇️ How to download